 - Repayment is deferred while enrolled in school at least half-time and during a six-month post-enrollment grace period

 - The standard repayment period is ten (10) years although there are extended repayment terms available.
-Consult with the Direct Loan Servicing Center for complete details on the repayment options available
+Consult with the Department of Education's loan servicers for complete details on the repayment options available

 - Early repayment in whole or in part may be made without penalty at any time.